Asrita2001/fullstack_course-/part0/newnote_spa.md

     server-->>browser: Response JSON with message: "<newly given message>". deactivate server

-Note right of browser: The message entered by the user is created.
-Javascrip handles the update directly and page reload or other request is not performed
+Note right of browser: Page reload or other request is not performed.
+Javascript handles the update of new message directly to UI.